fierval/deep-reinforcement-learning/p2_continuous-control/Report.md

 ### Past ML Experience is not Always Useful

 ... and sometimes actually harmful.
-As [this pessimistic article](https://www.alexirpan.com/2018/02/14/rl-hard.html) mentions, in vision, if we throw a powerful enough convnet at the problem, we'll get something meaningful back.
+As [this great article](https://www.alexirpan.com/2018/02/14/rl-hard.html) mentions, in vision, if we throw a powerful enough convnet at the problem, we'll get something meaningful back.
 Here it's a wild wild west and so sometimes taking a risk, like increasing the learning rate by an order of magnitude, may be ok.

 ## Future work